A Look in the Mirror: Do CDFIs (and CDCs) Reflect Their Communities?

 This year the conference surprised me yet again, but in a much different way.
-After some hard reflection, OFN's director Mark Pinsky has decided to take a square look at, and try to do something about, an issue that affects the entire field and is almost never talked about:
+After some hard reflection, OFN's director Mark Pinsky explained how the organization decided to take a square look at, and try to do something about, an issue that affects the entire field and is almost never talked about:

 The staff and boards of community development institutions are, as a rule, much whiter than the communities they serve.

 Now I don't have hard data on this for the entire field, but OFN does for its members.
-In 2011, according to Pinsky, OFN removed a nominal requirement of membership that staff and board reflect their communities in exchange for getting data on how well they actually do, trading, in his words "intention for transparency."
+In 2011, according to Pinsky, OFN removed a nominal requirement of membership that staff and board "reflect their communities" in exchange for getting data on how well they actually do so, trading, in his words "intention for transparency."

-At the conference what Pinsky says has been a coded conversation for too long was no more, with the opening plenary session, Pinsky's state of the field speech, and the facilitated discussions at the membership meetings all focused on the topic of how to become more inclusive and equitable, and how that will improve the actual work of CDFIs by helping to connect and hold them accountable.
+At the conference what Pinsky says has been a coded conversation for too long was no more, with the opening plenary session, Pinsky's state of the field speech, and the facilitated discussions at the membership meetings all focused directly on the topic of how to become more inclusive and equitable, and how that will improve the actual work of CDFIs by helping to connect and hold them accountable.

 Attendees learned about the work OFN was doing, with the help of Race Matters Institute and a grant from JPMorgan Chase.
 Some specifics include things like committing to at least 50 percent of the semi finalist pool for all hires being people who will increase staff diversity, and proactive outreach that had increased participation in the election process by people of color–led CDFIs by 57 percent.